OccupyWallStreet/nycga2/wp-content/plugins/wptouch/readme.txt

 *Now Available: WPtouch Pro!*
 Totally re-written top to bottom, with a slew of new features like more style, color and branding customizations, themes, 10 languages, more advertising options, Web-Application mode, and more!

-Awesome iPad theme support is now available in WPtouch Pro 2, now at 2.4!!!
+Awesome iPad theme support is now available in WPtouch Pro, now at version 2.5!

 For more information visit http://www.bravenewcode.com/wptouch-pro

 'WPtouch' and 'WPtouch Pro' are trademarks of BraveNewCode Inc.

 == Changelog ==

+= Version 1.9.37 =

+* Added: More CSS prefixes for Mozilla/Opera browsers
+* Added: Social Share plugin hiding
+* Changed: Layout of advertising section
+* Changed: Removed fixed header option for iOS5— it's half-baked and not fully working correctly yet
+* Fixed: Issue with ordered lists
+* Fixed: Issue with Login/My Account tab always showing in some situations

 = Version 1.9.35 =